-- The service layer (provided by M2M service provider) passes the data from the device to the M2M service provider servers. - The M2M service layer at the server side passes the data to the e-health application server. - At this point, the application needs to prepare to notify any interested parties (caregivers) that have subscribed to receive notifications regarding the status or data received about a patient.
-However, when application data is encrypted and redaction is to applied, more intelligence must be applied regarding who is authorized to receive a notification regarding status update.
-This may be done as follows: - After the e-health application server receives the data from M2M SP server, it decrypts the data, analyzes and performs redactions based on application policies (possibly with help of policy servers).
+- of secure APIs to reach the application's secure environment.
+It may however be more convenient that these APIs are bundled with the secure APIs used to reach keys/ environment that secures the service layer, so that each application only deals with one set of APIs. - The service layer (provided by M2M service provider) passes the data from the device to the M2M service provider servers. - The M2M service layer at the server side passes the data to the e-health application server. - At this point, the application needs to prepare to notify any interested parties (caregivers) that have subscribed to receive notifications regarding the status or data received about a patient.
+However, when application data is encrypted and reduction is to applied, more intelligence must be applied regarding who is authorized to receive a notification regarding status update.
+This may be done as - After the e-health application server receives the data from M2M SP server, it decrypts the data, analyses and performs reductions based on application policies (possibly with help of policy servers).
 This produces multiple versions of the initial data (one at each redaction level).
 The application server then re-encrypts each redacted version.
 Each encrypted version needs to be tagged based on the redaction level (RL) it contains and possibly the authorization level (AL) it requires for viewing. - The application server passes the tagged data (multiple files) to the M2M service provider server (the service layer server) - The M2M SP server will then sends a notification to each of the subscribers as long as their AL is at or above the level required to view any of the data just received.
 This means a separate authorization server may have initially performed an authorization of each user that requests to subscribe to data regarding each patient.
 The authorization would need to assess the identity of the user, her role and the claimed AL before registering the user for notifications.
 It is possible that the authorization server upon assertion of AL for each user provide the necessary decryption keys for receiving encrypted redacted data to the user's device.
 In that case, the device that the user is using needs to be authenticated based on a verifiable identity (an identity that is bound to a tamper-proof identity within the secured environment).
 Alternatively, the decryption keys may be present within the user devices (e.g. specific USB stick!) through other means.
 In either case a mechanism must exist to release decryption keys stored with an authenticated device's secure storage based on the user authorization and thus a binding of user and device authentications may be important.